ymilki/pushmanager/README.md

 1. Pickme into an open push
 1. Wait for the pushmaster to accept the branch and push the compiled deploy branch to the staging area
-1. Verify and confirm verification of the branch
+1. Verify the branch in the staging area
-1. Wait for the pushmanater to push the deploy branch and certify the branch
+1. Wait for the pushmaster to push the deploy branch and certify the branch

 ### Pushmaster Perspective